AIgen-Solutions-s-r-l/resume-parser-service/README.md

 ---

-**Note:** Ensure all required services (MongoDB, RabbitMQ) are running before starting the application.
+**Note:** Ensure MongoDB is running before starting the application.

 For more detailed information about the resume microservice and additional endpoints, please refer to the API documentation.